 You can calculate the number of possible amplitude values for a given bit depth by using the equation 2 to the power of n (n being your bit depth).
 At a bit depth of 16, each sample's value is one of 65536 (2 to the power of 16) possible values.
 At a bit depth of 24, each sample's value is one of 16777216 (2 to the power of 24) possible values.
 The higher bit depth doesn't make your song louder, it just provides a higher quality amplitude resolution (similar to how the television with 100 volume levels lets you set more fine-tuned levels than the television with 5 volume levels).

 A higher bit depth will produce a higher resolution sample.
 The more dynamically accurate your samples, the truer they'll be to the analog sound source they're meant to reproduce.
-Lower bit depths produce a high signal-to-noise ratio (which you generally don't want), but will also yield smaller file sizes.
+Lower bit depths produce a lower signal-to-noise ratio (which you generally don't want), but will also yield smaller file sizes.
 Applying dither and noise shaping on a mastering level can help reduce the noise that results from exporting at lower bit depths.

 32-Bit Floating Point Digital Audio